Platform Bed & Boxspring Guide

 What is the purpose of a boxspring?

-Today, the type of boxspring sold with a mass production is used simply to provide a level surface for the mattress to rest on.
-A typical modern boxspring no longer has "spring" - it is usually a rigid platform made out of a thin grid of metal wires built on a light weight pallet bottom; typically with a thin layer of paperboard or even cardboard on top of the wires to make the surface more level.
+Today, the type of boxspring sold with a mass produced mattress is merely intended to provide a raised surface for the mattress to rest on.
+A typical modern boxspring no longer has "spring" - it is usually a rigid platform made out of a thin grid of metal wires built on a light weight pallet bottom; typically with a thin layer of paperboard or even cardboard as an insulation material over the metal wires.

 This is different with a high quality sleep system such as our offerings from Berkeley Ergonomics and Harrison Spinks.
 Each of these mattress makers offer functional suspension foundations which are designed to provide enhanced ergonomics and additional pressure relief.
 How?
 These foundations have movable components, which absorb and dissipate energy.
 This extends the life of the mattress as they work like a shock absorber on a vehicle, reducing wear and tear.

-Finally, our suspension foundations are also breathable, allowing optimal air circulation.
-This reduces the possibility of mold or mildew forming between the mattress and box, and prevents the sleeper from overheating.
+Critically, our suspension foundations are also breathable, allowing optimal air circulation.
+This reduces the possibility of mold or mildew forming between the mattress and box, and helps to prevent the sleeper from overheating.

 When we consider that the three most important attributes of creating the ideal mattress, we can easily see that a suspension foundation is critically important to achieving these goals: